-Cervical screening every five years is the best way to check that your cervix is healthy or catch any changes in the cervical cells which can lead to cervical cancer.
+Cervical screening every three years is the best way to check that your cervix is healthy or catch any changes in the cervical cells which can lead to cervical cancer.
 When found early, cervical cancer can be cured.

 Cervical cancer is caused by certain types of the human papillomavirus (HPV).
 This is a common virus that you can get through sexual contact.